biocatiit/website/content/pages/about_beamline.rst

     :align: center

 The experimental enclosure is 14 m long x 5 m wide x 3.3 m tall.
-The first 2 m are taken up by the vertical collimation slits and the downstream support, which incorporates filter/shutter assemblies, and a in-vacuum diamond intensity monitor and beam position monitor (Sydor DBPM) for the primary beam (I0) monitor.
+The first 2 m are taken up by the scatterless vertical collimation slits and the downstream support, which incorporates filter/shutter assemblies, and a in-vacuum diamond intensity monitor and beam position monitor (Sydor DBPM) for the primary beam (I0) monitor.
 Before the vertical collimation slits